WickedShell/clj-mavlink/README.md

                                       (constantly (async/sliding-buffer 10))))
 ```

-When a module wishes to receive messages, it subscribes to that partiuclar message id:
+When a module wishes to receive messages, it subscribes to that particular message id:

 ```
 (async/sub message-publisher :heartbeat connect-heartbeat-chan)